We invite you to pray with us.

 Open to all who wish to use it for quiet prayer and meditation.
 Built entirely by members of St. David’s, out of cobblestone pavers, it was dedicated on March 4, 2018.

-Labyrinths are an ancient way to pray, dating back thousands of years.
-They predate Christianity, but have been used by Christians since at least medieval times, when the famous labyrinth at Chartres Cathedral is believed to have been built.
+Labyrinths are an ancient way to pray.
+They predate Christianity but have been used by Christians since at least medieval times.
 Some who were unable to make physical journeys to holy sites walked labyrinths as a pilgrimage instead.

-Unlike a maze, a labyrinth has only one path, starting from an entrance from the outside and moving towards a center area.
-Like a spiritual pilgrimage—like life—a labyrinth is a journey.
+Unlike a maze, a labyrinth has only one path, starting from an entrance from the outside and moving towards the center.
+A labyrinth, like a spiritual pilgrimage or life itself, is a journey.
 While there is only one path, it is not a straight line.
-You can always see the center, but there are turns and surprises.
 The path may appear to meander, but it has been carefully crafted.
-If you faithfully follow the path, you will find your way to the center, just like when you faithfully pray, you will, eventually, become connected to God.
-This does not necessarily mean you will “feel” anything, and if you don’t “feel” anything, that does not mean that you did something wrong.
-There isn’t one right or wrong way to pray or walk a labyrinth.

 You can begin your labyrinth walk with a question.
 You can repeat one word like “Spirit” to yourself.
 We encourage you to experiment.
 You are welcome to walk our labyrinth alone or in a group.
 When others are on the path with you, it can be easiest to pass during the turns.